 The Swiss Oversight Board comprises ten members, including the Chairman.
 The members are elected by the partners for a period of three years.
-Its Chairman is Stefan Räbsamen.
+Stefan Räbsamen has been the Chairman since 1 July 2019.
+His successor is Sebastian di Paola as of 1 July 2022.